History of Taranto

-The history of Taranto dates back to the 8th century BC when it was founded as a Greek colony, known as Taras.
+The origin of the city of Taranto dates from the 8th century BC when it was founded as a Greek colony, known as Taras.

+Taras gradually increased its influence, becoming a commercial power and a city-state of Magna Graecia and ruling over many of the Greek colonies in southern Italy.

 Greek period

-Foundation and splendour
+Foundation

 Taranto was founded in 706 BC by Dorian immigrants hailing from Sparta.
 Its origins are peculiar: the founders were Partheniae, sons of unmarried Spartan women and perioeci (free men, but not citizens of Sparta); these unions were decreed by the Spartans to increase the number of soldiers (only the citizens of Sparta could become soldiers) during the bloody First Messenian War, but later they were nullified, and the sons were forced to leave.
+There are some doubts about Taranto being of Spartan origin.

 According to the legend Phalanthus, the Parthenian leader, went to Delphi to consult the oracle and received the puzzling answer that he should found a city where rain fell from a clear sky.
 After all attempts to capture a suitable place to found a colony failed, he became despondent, convinced that the oracle had told him something that was impossible, and was consoled by his wife.
 She laid his head in her lap and herself became disconsolate.
 When Phalanthus felt her tears splash onto his forehead he at last grasped the meaning of the oracle, for his wife's name meant clear sky.
 The harbour of Taranto in Apulia was nearby and he decided this must be the new home for the exiles.
 The Partheniae arrived and founded the city, naming it Taras after the son of the Greek sea god, Poseidon, and the local nymph Satyrion.
 A variation says Taras was founded in 707 BC by some Spartans, who, the sons of free women and enslaved fathers, were born during the Messenian War.
 According to other sources, Heracles founded the city.
 Another tradition indicates Taras himself as the founder of the city; the symbol of the Greek city (as well as of the modern city) is Taras riding a dolphin.
-Taranto increased its power, becoming a commercial power and a sovereign city of Magna Graecia, ruling over the Greek colonies in southern Italy.